eslint/eslint/docs/src/rules/no-warning-comments.md

 This rule has an options object literal:

 * `"terms"`: optional array of terms to match.
 Defaults to `["todo", "fixme", "xxx"]`.
-Terms are matched case-insensitive and as whole words: `fix` would match `FIX` but not `fixing`.
+Terms are matched case-insensitively and as whole words: `fix` would match `FIX` but not `fixing`.
 Terms can consist of multiple words: `really bad idea`.
 * `"location"`: optional string that configures where in your comments to check for matches.
 Defaults to `"start"`.
+For multi-line comments, the start is from the first non-decorative character, ignoring whitespace, new lines or characters specified in `decoration`.
 The other value is match `anywhere` in comments.
+* `"decoration"`: optional string that specifies decorative characters that are ignored at the start of a comment, when location is `"start"`.
+Defaults to `""`.
+Any sequence of whitespace or the characters from this string are ignored.
+This option is ignored when location is `"anywhere"`.

 Example of **incorrect** code for the default `{ "terms": ["todo", "fixme", "xxx"], "location": "start" }` options: